DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * kvargs: The function ``rte_kvargs_process`` will get a new parameter for returning key match count.
 It will ease handling of no-match case.

-* eal: The terms blacklist and whitelist to describe devices used by DPDK will be replaced in the 20.11 relase.
-  This will apply to command line arguments.

-  The command line arguments to ``rte_eal_init`` will change from ``-b, --pci-blacklist`` to ``-x, --exclude`` and ``-w, --pci-whitelist`` to ``-i, --include``.
-  The old command line arguments will continue to be accepted in 20.11 but will cause a runtime warning message.
-The old arguments will be removed in a future release.

 * eal: The function ``rte_eal_remote_launch`` will return new error codes after read or write error on the pipe, instead of calling ``rte_panic``.